When flying on British Airways or BA, is it worth paying to upgrade to Premium Economy from Economy seats on long-haul flights?

 There is not a dedicated British Airways Premium Economy check-in.

-When flying in Premium Economy you do not get access to any British Airways lounges but if you are flying out of London Heathrow, you can use your Priority Pass or pay to access to the Aspire Lounge In Heathrow Terminal 5 or the Aspire Lounge in Terminal 3.
+When flying in Premium Economy, you do not get access to any British Airways lounges.
+Still, if you are flying out of London Heathrow, you can use your Priority Pass or pay to access to the Aspire Lounge In Heathrow Terminal 5 or the Aspire Lounge in Terminal 3.

 When flying in the Premium Economy seat, you get a wider seat with additional pitch.
 For me, the extra elbow room in the Premium Economy seats enables me to work more comfortably on my laptop.

 The extra recline also enables me to sleep for a short period, a crucial reason to choose to fly Premium Economy.

 Economy vs. Premium Economy: Food & Drink